berkyalkn/AI-travel-agent/README.md

 -   **Advanced Routing & Conditional Logic:** Using conditional edges to create a multi-path, self-correcting loop.
 The graph dynamically routes its own execution path back to different agents (hotel_agent or flight_agent) based on the strategic output of the Evaluator agent.
 -   **Stateful Multi-Agent Orchestration:** Using LangGraph to manage a complex, multi-step process where multiple specialized agents collaborate and share information through a persistent state (TripState).
 -   **Evaluation & Reflection:** Creating a dedicated Evaluator agent that critiques the system's own output against user constraints and available alternatives, enabling true autonomous decision-making and refinement.
--   **Intent Parsing & Slot Filling:** The initial `Planner Agent` acts as a classic Natural Language Understanding (NLU) component.
-It parses the user's intent (planning a trip) and fills the necessary "slots" (`destination`, `budget`, `dates`) to create a structured request for the downstream agents.
+-   **Complex Intent Parsing & Slot Filling:** The `Planner Agent` demonstrates robust NLU capabilities.
+It not only parses primary constraints (destination, budget) but also extracts secondary, nuanced details like the `daily_spending_budget` from a single, unstructured sentence.
 -   **AI-driven Reflection (Self-Critique):** The `Evaluator Agent` is a practical implementation of AI reflection.
 It critiques the generated plan against a set of rules (the user's constraints), mirroring advanced concepts like Constitutional AI where a system uses principles to judge and refine its own outputs, leading to more reliable and aligned results.

 ### What You Get